 The older I get, the more I notice how simultaneously peaceful and alive I feel when I’m in nature, and that when I am deprived of it for extended stretches at a time, my mental and physical well-being suffer.

-During my weekends in the Whites, it struck me that when I spend long periods in the outdoors, my ego and worldly concerns seem to gradually fade away – to the point where I feel like I’ve merged with the landscape.
+During my weekends in New Hampshire, it struck me that when I spend long periods in the outdoors, my ego and worldly concerns seem to gradually fade away – to the point where I feel like I’ve merged with the landscape.
 When I come back to the city, I see everything with fresh eyes.
 I realize that most things aren’t as important as we make them out to be, and that if everyone spent more time in nature, our world would be a much more harmonious place.

 Take Two Hours of Pine Forest and Call Me in the Morning by Florence Williams, Outside Magazine